manqiul/manqiul.github.io/_pages/about.md

   align: right
   image: stars_1.png

+experience: true  # includes a list of news items

 news: true  # includes a list of news items

 social: true  # includes social icons at the bottom of the page